Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hi Linda,

-In other words, HUD will limit the amount of money you can get at the close of the loan if you do not need all the money just to pay off your current loan plus any other property expenses such as liens or to purchase a home.
-If the 60% of the reverse mortgage amount is adequate for your needs in a lump sum, you can take that at closing and then the remaining 40% of the loan would be available to you after 12 months.
+In other words, HUD will limit the amount of money you can get at the close of the loan if you do not need all the money to pay off your current loan plus any other property expenses such as liens or to purchase a home.
+If 60% of the reverse mortgage amount is adequate for your needs in a lump sum, you can take that at closing, and the remaining 40% of the loan would be available to you after 12 months.

 For example, if you are eligible for a reverse mortgage of $200,000 but you do not owe anything on your home, you would only be able to draw $120,000 (minus the costs to get the loan) at closing or in the first 12 months of the loan.

-If you owe $200,000 on your existing liens and need the money just to pay off current loans, then the entire loan is available from the start.
-This is also true if you are buying a new home with a reverse mortgage, and you need the funds to purchase that home.
+You can take all the available funds ($120,000 minus costs) at closing in a lump sum if you want.
+The remaining $80,000 is also available to you after one year as a lump sum, but you cannot take the entire $200,000 at the close of the loan.
+If you owe $200,000 on your existing liens and need the money to pay off current loans, then the entire loan is available from the start.
+This is also true if you are buying a new home with a reverse mortgage and need the funds to purchase it.

 Hello Estie,